-June 2017 marks the 150th anniversary of Frank Lloyd Wright’s birth—commemorating an important marker of what was to ensue in architectural history.
+June 2017 marked the 150th anniversary of Frank Lloyd Wright’s birth, commemorating an important marker of what was to ensue in architectural history.

 The famous 20th-century architect designed more than 1,100 works, with 532 of his structures realized during his 70-year career.
 In his unorthodox and contemporary architectural style, Wright designed churches, museums, schools, offices and skyscrapers.
 He is known for his functionality and design integrity, harmoniously blending the natural surroundings into his Usonian and Prairie Style works.

 To honor Wright’s birth, we take a look at a handful of his architectural sites around the Valley.